 It’s important to develop a strong relationship with your doctor so you feel comfortable talking openly with them about the condition.
 Sometimes people aren’t comfortable discussing certain topics, such as sexual or mental health.
 In order to get the best care possible, try to be open about discussing all aspects of your health with your doctor.
 No question is off-limits.
 Your doctor can give you peace of mind by sharing information and offering advice.

 If you’ve recently been diagnosed with HIV, you may want to know more about the long-term outlook and life expectancy.
-A recent study published in The Lancet HIV journal found that patients starting antiretroviral therapy after 2008 have seen a substantial improvement in life expectancy compared with patients who began treatment in the 1990s and early 2000s.
+A recent published in The Lancet HIV journal found that patients starting antiretroviral therapy after 2008 have seen a substantial improvement in life expectancy compared with patients who began treatment in the 1990s and early 2000s.

 Now the average life expectancy of people living with HIV is getting closer to people from the same demographic who are HIV-negative.
 HIV research continues to advance.
 If you stick to your HIV treatment regimen, you can expect to live a full, long, and active life.

 Maintaining a healthy diet and a regular exercise routine can contribute to the success of your HIV regimen.
 There’s no specific diet or workout routine for HIV.
 A good option is to follow the general dietary and guidelines set out by the Centers for Disease Control and Prevention (CDC).

 The CDC recommends eating a balanced diet with limited amounts of protein, dairy, and fats, and plenty of fruits, vegetables, and starchy carbohydrates.

 The CDC also recommends getting at least two and a half hours of moderate-intensity aerobic exercise per week, which could include walking, swimming, and gardening.
 The CDC also recommends participating in resistance training twice a week on nonconsecutive days.

 Even if the risk is negligible, it’s important to disclose an HIV diagnosis to sexual partners.
 Don’t hesitate to ask your doctor for information about strategies to help keep both you and your partner healthy.